040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ```

 We have defined the execution rol for the task, next we define the task definion.
 This task definition consist of two parts.
 First we define a container definition via a `template_file`.
-In this container definition you see container port 80 is mapped to host posrt 80, the task will get its own private IP it safe to fix the port.
+In this container definition you see container port 80 is mapped to host port 80, the task will get its own private IP.
 And after that we define the task definition self.
 The following settings are required for a task that will run in Fargate: requires_compatibilities, network_mode, cpu and memory.

 ```
 data "template_file" "blog" {